 Related Article: Marketing Showdown: Organic vs. Paid Content Strategies for Solopreneurs

-Your website is how you’re found from organic searches online.
+Because your website is how you’re found from organic searches online.
 You optimize your website and create content around specific topics to ensure you’re showing up when someone searches for the products or services that you provide.
+That means you can be found online long after you hit publish.
+One con of social media is that it doesn’t offer that kind of reach.

 But the most important aspect of creating your first website, is to simply start.
 Get that first page created.
 I know it seems scary at first because it’s new, and you’re not sure what to do or who to listen to.
 But starting your online business with the right foundation will help you grow more in the long run.